Contingency Plan, Cedar Rapids, IA (2017)

-In collaboration with the engineering department at the University of Iowa (Rick Fosse and Jeff Crone), I have developed a printmaking-based iron-fertilization prototype, which employs the industrial debris left over from demolition efforts at the nearby Sinclair Meatpacking facility.
+In consultation with the engineering department at the University of Iowa, I have developed a printmaking-based iron-fertilization prototype, which employs the industrial debris left over from demolition efforts at the nearby Sinclair Meatpacking facility.
 This prototype will convert the site’s industrial waste into iron sulfate, the primary ingredient in ocean fertilization geo-engineering projects.
 As such, the site-remediation effort for this urban brownfield will be built into the creation of the monument itself.

 The iron sulfate solution will be stored in etched glass capsules, perched at the 1000-year flood level, atop copper-plated scaffolding.
 In theory, these capsules should not be released until around 3008 (or more accurately, each year, they will have a 0.1% chance of release).
 If the river breaches this catastrophic level, a valve will open, releasing the contents into the Cedar River, leaving a trail of phytoplankton in its wake.
 However, as we’ve witnessed so recently with a 100-year flood closely followed by a 500-year flood, we live in an age when the acceleration of history moves toward a vanishing point.

 Contingency Plan was developed with the support of The Office of Outreach and Engagement and Grant Wood Art Colony, University of Iowa.